 '''

 from celery import Celery

-app = Celery('tasks', broker='amqp://guest@localhost//')
+app = Celery('tasks', broker='pyamqp://guest@localhost//')

 @app.task

 def add(x, y):

 return x + y

 '''

-The first argument to Celery is the name of the current module, this only needed so names can be automatically generated when the tasks are defined in the main module.
+The first argument to Celery is the name of the current module.
+This is only needed so that names can be automatically generated when the tasks are defined in the main module.